undergroundgardenclub/lattice/README.md

 ##### RUNNING LOCALLY

+Right now, we're just concerned with running locally, and using `ngrok` to push data from devices to our backend.
+Dockerized services should make it easy for you to run with a cloud provider if you like.
+As for running locally:

 - Create an `.env` file in the root directory for docker compose.
 This requires a few services which you will see in the backend `env.py`
 - Build/setup your [HALO](/device/halo/) hardware device (instructions in [sub-directory](/device/halo/))
-- Start a `ngrok` tunnel pointing at the local API for your device to send data through (to be improved/changed)
+- Start a `ngrok` tunnel pointing at the local API for your device to send data through (to be improved/changed) Ex cmd I run: `ngrok http 3000 --domain yourprefixhere.ngrok.app --scheme=http`
 - Ensure your hardware device's API url env param is pointing at that ngrok tunnel endpoint (may require forcing to `http` at the moment)
+- `bash manage.sh local setup` to do installs for things you'll need
 - `docker-compose up` the API/Worker/Queue/PGVector DB
-- TODO: run the migration script to update tables/cols
+- `bash manage.sh local migrate-app head` to get your postgres db updated
-- Triple click to begin your omnipresecent observer!
+- Triple click to begin your (((HALO))) observer!
 - Build collective knowledge, informing future actions you and your collective will take.

 ---